celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 The EDS `PubSub` implements `ShrEx/Sub` protocol.
 It enables subscribing for notifications regarding new EDSes.
 It embeds a private `FloodSub` instance.

-The `PubSub` follows the existing network pubsubbing semantics in `celestia-node` for consistency and simplicity.
+The `PubSub` follows the existing network "pubsubbing" semantics in `celestia-node` for consistency and simplicity.

 #### `PubSub.Broadcast`